DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

 JMRI
 ------

 JMRI is sort of the 800lb gorilla of front-ends!
 In its simplest form, it is a throttle, or a gateway to allow you to use Engine Driver, or a mouse or touchscreen, as a throttle without a WiFi board connected to the CS.
 The WiFi is built into the computer you use to run JMRI, and JMRI has a WiThrottle Server built into it.
 The computer running JMRI, in turn, connects to the CS with a USB cable.
 JMRI is a complex program.
 If you are seriously into your model railroading however, JMRI can provide a lot of value.
 It can handle your turnouts, outputs, and sensors.
 It lets you create rosters for your locos and a visual layout of your tracks.
 There isn't much it can't do.
-And it is free and open source, just like DCC++ EX!
+And it is free and open source, just like |DCC-EX|!

 Connecting via USB cable
 ^^^^^^^^^^^^^^^^^^^^^^^^^